grempe/tss-rb/README.md

 own GnuPG installation.
 You can find my certificates and read about how to conduct this verification at [https://www.rempe.us/keys/](https://www.rempe.us/keys/).

-## Command Line Interface
+## Command Line Interface (CLI)

 When you install the gem a simple `tss` command-line interface (CLI) is also installed and should be available on your `$PATH`.

-The CLI is a simple interface for splitting and combining secrets.
+The CLI is a user interface for splitting and combining secrets.
 You can see the full set of options available with `tss help`, `tss help split`, or `tss help combine`.